buildpacks/spec/distribution.md

 A `.cnb` file MUST be an uncompressed tar archive containing an OCI image.
 Its file name SHOULD end in `.cnb`.

-Each FS layer blob in the buildpackage MUST contain a single buildpack blob and at least one symlink.
+Each FS layer blob in the buildpackage MUST contain a single buildpack at the following file path:

-A symlink MUST be created for each buildpack version that the blob is assembled to support.

 ```
-/cnb/blobs/<sha256 checksum of buildpack blob tgz>/
-/cnb/by-id/<buildpack ID1>/<buildpack version> -> /cnb/blobs/<sha256 checksum of blob tgz>/
-/cnb/by-id/<buildpack ID2>/<buildpack version> -> /cnb/blobs/<sha256 checksum of blob tgz>/<subdir>/
-...
+/cnb/by-id/<buildpack ID>/<buildpack version>/
 ```

 A buildpack ID, buildpack version, and at least one stack MUST be provided in the OCI image config as a Label.